sukinsky/install-and-crack-confluence-and-jira/README.md

 ## Run Dockerfile
     task build
+    task buildjira

 ## up docker compose file
     task up

 ## Generating a license for your Confluence server. please Copy the generated code and paste it on the start page
     task gen -- "input serverID"

+## Generating a license for your Jira server. please Copy the generated code and paste it on the start page
+    task genjira -- "input serverID"

 ## If you have installed a plugin on confluence, you can use the following command to generate a license
     task plugin -- "input plugin app key"